It has never been my place to paint simple landscapes for their own sake.

 It is more important to me to depict the transience of human activity.

-Circumstances like the wreck of the good ship "Victory", and the failure of the St Helens gallery, bring the Fake family to Rainier Oregon.
+Circumstances like the wreck of the good ship "Victory", and the experiment of the St Helens gallery, bring the Fake family to Rainier Oregon.

 This is where I am painting a new series about this picturesque little hamlet nestled on the hillside above the Columbia River.